Cahuarano dialect

-Cahuarano is an extinct indigenous American language of the Zaparoan family, once spoken along the Nanay River in Peru.
+Cahuarano is an extinct dialect of Iquito, a language of the Zaparoan family, once spoken along the Nanay River in Peru.
 The last speaker died in the late 1980s or early 1990s.
 While considered a language by most scholars, it was considered by some to be a dialect of Iquito.

 Its speakers, who were of the Moracano tribe, lived north of the Nanay River northwest of Iquitos.
-In 1930, Günther Tessmann estimated the language's number of speakers to be around 1,000, while linguist Gustavo Solís gave the number 5 in 1987.
+In 1930, Günter Tessmann estimated the language's number of speakers to be around 1,000, while linguist Gustavo Solís gave the number 5 in 1987.